 by Maris Medina | January 30, 2020 6:46 pm

-Bio: Maris Medina is currently a multimedia journalism and public policy student at the University of Maryland.
-Along with producing monthly videos for Community Change, she produces videos for the university's School of Public Health and student-run newspaper The Diamondback.
+Bio: Maris Medina is a multimedia journalism and public policy graduate of the University of Maryland.
+Along with producing monthly videos for Community Change, she produced videos for the university's School of Public Health and student-run newspaper, The Diamondback.
 She's especially passionate about immigration, education policy, climate change, and women's rights.
 As a Filipina immigrant, she's driven to amplify the voices of marginalized individuals whom may otherwise not have their stories told.
 You can find her always lugging around a camera, going on a jog, or drinking some mango bubble tea.